edouardoyallon/scalingscattering/README.md

 3) Add this to the imagenet/ directory
 4) Run the script main_test.py to evaluate on the ILSVRC validation set specifying --imagenetpath to point to your imagenet directory

+Training scripts for imagenet and SLE feature extractor will be added soon

 ### STL-10
 Simply run python main_STL.py script in the STL directory